 The largest hurdle most writers face is time.
 We make time for things we value and we avoid things that make us feel nervous or are difficult.
-As your writing coach, I will address these hurdles as well as others such as the “does anyone care about my story?” conundrum.
-The key to becoming a writer is to value your writing enough to devote time to it.
+As your writing coach, I will address these hurdles as well as the “does anyone care about my story?” conundrum.
+The answer is yes, but only if you care enough to keep working on it.
+The first key to becoming a writer is to value your writing enough to devote time to it.
 I will help you do this.

 Once a writing routine is established and you understand your writing process, we will assess your goals.
 Whether you are writing a blog or hope to become a best-selling author, I can help you formulate a plan to achieve your goals.
 As your coach, I will hold you accountable for these goals through our meetings or by nudging you via email.
 Writing takes discipline and confidence, hiring me as a coach will ensure that you will be abundant in both.